Zoning

 Zoning Bylaw

-A new Zoning Bylaw was adopted by Council on June 27th, 2022 and is now in effect.
-You can view or download our new Zoning Bylaw:
+Zoning Bylaw 2022-37 was adopted by Council on June 27th, 2022 and is now in effect.
+You can view or download our Zoning Bylaw from this page.

 Additional development requirements